ewang0/cravr/README.md

 ## Challenges
 - Working with an API with a daily request quota proved difficult with constant testing and debugging
-- Learning TypeScript sytax and integrating with React
+- Learning TypeScript syntax and integrating with React

 ## Additions
 - Function that allows a user to favorite a food that can be viewed later